Frowmza/frmz-MongoDB/README.md

 # MongoDB Wrapper

-This is a Node.js library for wrapping the MongoDB driver.
+This is a Node.js library for wrapping the [MongoDB Driver](https://mongodb.github.io/node-mongodb-native/).

 # Connecting to the Database
 To connect to a MongoDB database, you need to add the following settings in .cfg